phpmailerHow do I set the from name when using PHPMailer?

 - How can I configure PHPMailer to support Polish characters?

-- How do I use PHPMailer to reply to an email?
+- How can I use PHPMailer to send emails through Yandex?

 - How can I use PHPMailer with XAMPP on a localhost?